Why We Need to Build It

 Building an artificial cave next to an existing natural bat cave in Tennessee.
 The artificial cave can be disinfected of the tell-tale white fungus that causes white nose syndrome—thus creating a healthier haven for bats.

-Following expert scientific review of the building plans, The Nature Conservancy began construction on the artificial cave in August 2012 and finished construction in early October to allow bats to take up residence this winter.
+Following expert scientific review of the building plans, The Nature Conservancy began construction on the artificial cave in August 2012 and finished construction in early October to allow bats to take up residence that winter.

 Nature.org talked with Cory Holliday, cave and karst program director for The Nature Conservancy in Tennessee.